 Light angles can make a big difference to your photography.
-Using a side glancing light to accent an item with shadows can soften and balance out your image.
+Using a side-glancing light to accent an item with shadows can soften and balance out your image.
 Hard light is great for that.

 By the way, she doesn’t have to be a model.
 Any woman is not going to like a photo that shows all her acne scars, and other bumps and bulges in her face.
 Boys and men generally care less than women, but they won’t like seeing every mark and blemish either.

-Many model photographers use a hard light source – an on camera flash – but they use a “ring flash” to fill in all the wrinkles and shadows from blemishes.
+Many model photographers use a hard light source – an on-camera flash – but they use a “ring flash” to fill in all the wrinkles and shadows from blemishes.

-Want to see masterful usage of angles with a hard light source?
+Want to see a masterful usage of angles with a hard light source?
 Pick up any bodybuilding magazine.
 They use a hard light source glancing across the body to define and visually enhance the muscles.

-The trade off is that you flatten the face and body, and lose most of the 3D effect you get from shadows.
+The tradeoff is that you flatten the face and body, and lose most of the 3D effect you get from shadows.
 The shadow that defines shape is called “modeling”.
-Sometimes like with a body builder – shining the light directly into the subject will ruin the portrait.
+Sometimes like with a bodybuilder – shining the light directly into the subject will ruin the portrait.

-Shooting spider webs can be done with hard light or soft light, but in my experience hard light makes a more dramatic shot.
+Shooting spider webs can be done with hard light or soft light, but in my experience, hard light makes a more dramatic shot.
 With the hard light of the sun, it is easy to see the thin filaments of the web as well as the glistening dewdrops in the early morning; assuming of course that the angle is right.

 If the sun is behind the web (shining towards you), the spider webs seem to pop up everywhere.
 But if you are looking for them with the sun at your back, you could spend all day searching and never find one!

+Light angles can make some things completely disappear, take the next two photos for instance.
 There is a spider web in the below photo on the left.
 The below photo on the right is much less obvious as the light is at our back.